 Max 2 kids per adult.
 Costs £5 per child plus £2.50 shoe hire.
 (The toddler doesn’t use shoes – he just goes in his baresies.)

 Craigend Nursery Indoor Beach

-We’ve been enjoying playdates here at this lovely garden centre in Condorrat for about 4 years.
+We enjoyed so many playdates here at this lovely garden centre in Condorrat before the kids went to school.
 It’s an indoor beach with plenty of toys to play with and piles of sand to dig about in.